EOxServer/eoxserver/documentation/users/operators.rst

 In the language of the OGC Abstract Specification, coverages are mappings from a domain set that is related to some area of the Earth to a range set.
-So, the data model for coverages contains information about the structure of the domain set and of the range set (the so-called Range Type).
+So, the data model for coverages contains information about the structure of the domain set and of the range set (the so-called Coverage Type).

 In the :ref:`ops_coverages` section below you find more detailed information about what data and metadata is stored by EOxServer.